Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 2) The favorable temperature for guava cultivation is 15 to 30 degrees Celsius.

-3) Guava crops can tolerate the drought, but the young plants are susceptible to frost and drought conditions.
+3) Guava crops can tolerate drought, but the young plants are susceptible to frost and drought conditions.

 Soil Requirement for Guava Cultivation ;